Counties of Estonia: History

 In the first centuries AD, political and administrative subdivisions began to emerge in Estonia.
 Two larger subdivisions appeared: the parish (kihelkond) and the county (maakond).
 The parish consisted of several villages.
 Nearly all parishes had at least one fortress.
 The defence of the local area was directed by the highest official, the parish elder.
 The county was composed of several parishes, also headed by an elder.
 By the 13th century the following major counties had developed in Estonia: Saaremaa (Osilia), Läänemaa (Rotalia or Maritima), Harjumaa (Harria), Rävala (Revalia), Virumaa (Vironia), Järvamaa (Jervia), Sakala (Saccala), and Ugandi (Ugaunia).
 Additionally there were several smaller elderships in central Estonia where danger of war was smaller – Vaiga, Mõhu, Nurmekund and Alempois.
 The exact number and borders of some elderships are disputed.

 The first documented mentioning of Estonian political and administrative subdivisions comes from the Chronicle of Henry of Livonia, written in the 13th century during the Northern Crusades.

+Another map of the ancient counties of Estonia in the twelfth century.

 The autonomy of the pre-Christian Estonian counties and parishes ended during the Livonian Crusade, as by mid-13th century all Estonian lands were divided as a result of the Catholic conquest between the Kingdom of Denmark, and three subdivisions of the Holy Roman Empire: the State of the Teutonic Order, the Bishopric of Dorpat, and the Bishopric of Ösel-Wiek.

 In the 1580s, after the Livonian war as Sweden had conquered northern Estonia, Harju, Järva, Lääne and Viru counties were officially formed there.
 Southern Estonia, which belonged to Poland 1582–1625, was divided into voivodships of Pärnu and Tartu; the island of Saaremaa belonged to Denmark until 1645.
 All these territories became counties as they became part of the Kingdom of Sweden.